Skip the detour and get yourself on the path to healing

 - Austin, TX: Dr. Amy Myers

-If you’re bound to seeing a doctor covered by insurance and you have no guarantee of the depth of their education on gluten intolerance, the following information will greatly increase your chances for a successful diagnosis.
+If you’re bound to seeing a doctor covered by your health insurance, and have no guarantee of the depth of their education on gluten intolerance, the following diagnostic information will greatly increase your chances of a successful diagnosis.

 4. Diagnostics Phase I: DH or DNA

-If that’s not the case for you, you’ll want to first determine genetic predisposition by measuring your HLA DQ2 and DQ8 genes.
-Roughly 40% of people carry the genes, but only about 1% have Celiac, so this is really just an initial indicator.
+Only about 20% of people with celiac show symptoms of Dermatitis Herpetiformis.
+If it’s not the case for you, you’ll want to first determine genetic predisposition by measuring your HLA DQ2 and DQ8 genes.
+Roughly 40% of people carry the genes, but only about 1% have Celiac, so this is just an initial indicator.

 5. Diagnostics Phase II: Bloodwork